 - Dog A’s attack on Dog B caused the plaintiff to intervene, but that intervention broke the chain of causation

-The dissent gets it right—the majority for some reason punts the case back to a jury, regardless that all of the facts are stipulated to by the parties.
+The dissent gets it right—the majority punts the case back to a jury, regardless that all the facts are stipulated to by the parties.
 Where the facts are not in dispute, the court should usually make a ruling.
 The majority even fools itself into believing that the plaintiff was holding his dog on a short, non-retractable leash, so it is possible that his involvement was not voluntary.
 That wasn’t what I read from the facts….

 The most problematic part of the court’s analysis is one of those pesky dog injury cases in Minnesota history: A man was driving down the road with his dog.
 The dog put its head in the driver’s face, causing the driver to veer off the road and kill a child.
-The court decided that that situation was different, and that there was no direct causation in that situation.
+The court decided that that situation was different and that there was no direct causation in that situation.
 It’s not really any different from the instant case.
-If anything, the instant case is worse—there was a voluntary action by the plaintiff that could conceptually break the chain of causation—a factor not present in the driving situation.
+The instant case is worse—there was a voluntary action by the plaintiff that could conceptually break the chain of causation—a factor not present in the driving situation.